jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Enter Blockbuster.

 Blockbuster rose to VHS rental dominance by using bar-codes to monitor its videos.
 While other rental companies were still using paper records, bar codes let Blockbuster move its videos around based on daily demand.
-And, being very timely meant the company could charge lots of highly profitable late-fees.
+And, being very organized meant the company could automatically charge its customers lots of highly profitable late-fees.

+The American loved to watch stories to much they didn't care.
 In fact, VHS rental business was so good Hollywood changed its business plan.
 Starting in the early 1990s, the entertainment industry began to use movie theatres as a hype machine to pump up their more profitable movie rental business.
 That's why a high "opening weekend" became so important.
 Movie distributors wanted to give their titles a "must-see" status when it came out to rent, or better yet, buy their movies.

 Then came DVDs and flatscreen televisions (1999).